vseryakov/backendjs/README.md

             callback(status);
         });

-# The backend provisioning utility: rc.backend
+# The backend provisioning utility: bkjs

-The purpose of the rc.backend shell script is to act as a helper tool in configuring and managing the backend environment and as well to be used in operations on production systems.
+The purpose of the bkjs shell script is to act as a helper tool in configuring and managing the backend environment and as well to be used in operations on production systems.
 It is not required for the backend operations and provided as a convenience tool which is used in the backend development and can be useful for others running or testing the backend.

 Running without arguments will bring help screen with description of all available commands.

 The tool is multi-command utility where the first argument is the command to be executed with optional additional arguments if needed.
-On startup the rc.backend tries to load and source the following config files:
+On startup the bkjs tries to load and source the following config files:

         /etc/backendrc
         /usr/local/etc/backendrc